[This is just one of many articles in the author’s Astronomy Digest.]

 The final Jpeg result

-As shown below, the six bladed iris of the Zeiss lens gives the brighter stars a 6 pointed diffraction pattern.
+As shown in the image at the head of the article, the six bladed iris of the Zeiss lens gives the brighter stars a 6 pointed diffraction pattern.
 That of Aldebaran has been ‘softened’ using a local application of the Gaussian Blur filter.
 There is a small open cluster, NGC 1467 over to the left of Aldebaran.
 I was really pleased how much nebulosity surrounding the Pleiades cluster had been capture in the Jpeg version.

 Processing the raw frames

 The Sony camera produces .arw files which can be accepted by Sequator.
 They can also be converted into .Tiff files in both Adobe Lightroom or Sony’s own raw converter.